2785/spotify-playlistinator/README.md

 This will proceed to delete all items marked as delete in the csv file.

 The purge comes with a `--dryrun` option in case you want a preview for how many things you're deleting

+## Liked Tracks management

+Literally the same thing with playlist management but for tracks